pawtograder/.github/SECURITY.md

 ## Reporting a Vulnerability

-If you believe that you have found a security vulnerability in Pawtograder, please directly email [Jon Bell](mailto:jon@jonbell.net).
+If you believe that you have found a security vulnerability in Pawtograder, please directly email [security@pawtograder.com](mailto:security@pawtograder.com).